-Resources and Supports
+Resources and Support

 Canvas and SONIS: Criswell College uses Canvas as its web-based learning tool and SONIS for student data.
 Students needing assistance with Canvas should contact the Canvas Help Support line at (844) 358-6140.
 Tech support is available at this number, twenty-four hours a day.
-Students needing help with SONIS should contact the Campus Software Manager at studenttechsupport@criswell.edu.
+Students needing help with SONIS should contact the Campus Software Manager at <a href="mailto:studentscale.google.g